matplotlib/ProjectManagement/new_contributor_meeting/2022/may.md

 	* Newcomer: why are we interested to start working with the project
 	* Maintainer/contributor: how long have we worked with the project and what do we primarily do
 * [name=Noa Tamir] Contributor Experience Lead, she/היא/sie
 	* I joined Matplotlib in March so I'm relatively new as well.
-At the moment I am mostly working on documenation, and contributor exprience related issues at the moment (for example organizing this meeting).
+At the moment I am mostly working on documenation, and contributor exprience related issues (for example organizing this meeting).
 * [name=Greg Lucas] Matplotlib Maintainer
 	* I joined Matplotlib about a year ago, but have been using it for quite some time now.
 I come from an Earth modeling and satellite data analysis background.
 In that regard, I am also a maintainer of another Python package, Cartopy, for plotting the data I work with on maps within Matplotlib.
 > Newcomers please add items to the agenda based on your interests!
 What would you like us to discuss? do you want to ask something? are you already working on a specific PR? you can add a link to it ✨ Would you like to get some guidance on how to navigate some of the code?
 OR learn how to add a test?
 We will do our best to answer or help you connect you with the right people ☺️